SCECcode/cvlsu/README.md

 This package is intended to be installed as part of the UCVM framework, version 25.x or higher.

-## Library

-The library ./lib/libcvlsu.a may be statically linked into any user application.
-Also, if your system supports dynamic linking, you will also have a ./lib/libcvlsu.so file that can be used for dynamic linking.
-The header file defining the API is located in ./include/cvlsu.h.

 ## Contact the authors